technomancy/bus-scheme/README.txt

 Bus Scheme is currently missing pieces of functionality:

 * ignore comments in parser
-* REPL should exit on ctrl-d
-* quote, unquote with ' and ,
+* parse ' as quote
 * macros
+* unquote with ,
 * move as many definitions into Scheme as possible
 * compile to Rubinius bytecode
 * optimize tail call recursion